This post may include affiliate links. Thank you for your support.

 Craving MORE?
 Follow all the deliciousness on Facebook, Pinterest and Instagram!

-More recipes for brussels sprout side dishes!
+More brussels sprouts side dishes!

 If you love this Asian vegetable side dish, try one of these delicious family favorites next:

-Roasted Asian Brussel Sprouts Recipe with Peanut Sauce
+Asian Brussel Sprouts

 Equipment

-- Large Rimmed Baking Sheet
+- 1 Large Rimmed Baking Sheet – for roasting the brussels sprouts

-- Food Processor or Mixing Bowl
+- 1 Food Processor or Mixing Bowl – for making the Asian peanut sauce

 Ingredients